Unit 1: Introduction to Simulation

 Unit 4: Markov Chains

-Explain Markov chain with suitable example.
-What are different application areas of Markov chain?
+1. Explain a Markov chain with a suitable example.
+What are the different application areas of Markov chains?

 Unit 5: Random Numbers